Zahinize/frontend-learnings/docs/JavaScript.md

 ### JavaScript Engines

-There are six major JavaScript engines released and used by the world's biggest tech companies till date.
+There are six major JavaScript engines released and used by the world's biggest tech companies to date.

 -   **SpiderMonkey and Rhino - Mozilla (Netscape)**